viebel/bs-compression/README.md

 # bs-compression
-Bucklescript Bindings for compression package (nodejs)
+Bucklescript Bindings for [compression](https://github.com/expressjs/compression) express middleware.

 This package can be used only with `bs-express`.
 You need to add `bs-express` as a dependency in your project.